MuLancer/APEuro/country/Britain.md

 Henry VIII
    * _Act_: Act of Supremacy, which acknowledged the King of England as the Supreme Head of Anglican Church.
-   * _Religion_: converted England to Anglican Church because he wanted to marry another wife in order to obtain a male heretige..
+   * _Religion_: converted England to Anglican Church because he wanted to marry another wife in order to obtain a male offsping.
    *

 Edward